 To keep the pitta in us happy, and to keep our livers happy, it’s important that we get a moderate amount of exercise multiple times each week, stay hydrated, eat some cooling foods, keep our space clean and clear and not full of chemicals/toxins, and work with herbs that support our liver.

-When we have a headache, flushed face, red or burning eyes, acne, nosebleeds, outbursts of anger, inflammation, allergies, and/or indigestion and heartburn, we know our pitta (and liver) is off balance.
+When we have a headache, digestive issues, flushed face, red or burning eyes, acne, nosebleeds, outbursts of anger, inflammation, allergies, and/or indigestion and heartburn, we know our pitta (and liver) is off balance.
 Eating cooling foods and herbs that pacify pitta and support the liver is important for alleviating our discomfort and eating them in appropriate amounts for your own personal dosha/constitution is essential.

 Because pitta is oily, sharp, hot, light, spreading and liquid, it’s helpful to incorporate foods and herbs with the opposite qualities to restore balance when we’re overly pitta.
 That means foods that are dry, mild, cooling, grounding, stabilizing and dense, like: watermelon, mung beans, celery, apples, figs, pasta, kale, cabbage, coconut, cilantro, strawberries, papaya, limes, mangoes, oranges, cherries, avocados, cauliflower, leafy greens, bitter melon, broccoli, brussels sprouts, potatoes, onions, parsnips, spelt, rice, quinoa, crackers, cereal (dry), barley, wheat, tapioca, tofu, tempeh, soy, lentils, garbanzo beans, soft cheese, cow’s milk, ghee, homemade yogurt, sunflower seeds, pumpkin seeds and pumpkin, barberry, turmeric, milk thistle, dandelion, goldenseal, and neem.